ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 When any of the following happens, a node MUST stop using the owned group keying material to protect outgoing messages, and SHOULD stop using it to decrypt and verify incoming messages.

-* Upon expiration of the keying material, according to what indicated by the KDC with the 'exp' parameter in a Joining Response, or to a pre-configured value.
+* Upon expiration of the keying material, according to what indicated by the KDC with the 'exp' (and possibly the 'exp_delta') parameter in a Joining Response, or to a pre-configured value.

 * Upon receiving a notification of revoked/renewed keying material from the KDC, possibly as part of an update of the keying material (rekeying) triggered by the KDC.